-A PEO can provide help on how to handle disciplinary situations and take the appropriate steps to correct them, including verbal counseling, coaching and proper written documentation.
+PEO outsourcing can provide help on how to handle disciplinary situations and take the appropriate steps to correct them, including verbal counseling, coaching and proper written documentation.

 But disciplinary issues aren’t the only areas it can help you with.
-A PEO can help you limit your liability by making sure other employee-related concerns are handled properly, including:
+A PEO can help you limit your liability by making sure other employer responsibilities to employees are handled properly, including:

 - Safety – From office safety and ergonomics to hazard identification that can reduce exposure and potential loss, the safety team can help you evaluate your current situation and offer practical solutions.